Enigma Variations: Variation XIV (Finale: Allegro) "E.D.U."

-Elgar himself, nicknamed Edu by his wife (the dedicatee of C.A.E), from the German Eduard.
-The themes from two variations are echoed: "Nimrod" and "C.A.E.", referring to Jaeger and Elgar's wife Alice, "two great influences on the life and art of the composer", as Elgar wrote in 1927.
-Elgar called these references "entirely fitting to the intention of the piece".

-The original version of this variation is nearly 100 bars shorter than the one now usually played.
-In July 1899, one month after the original version was finished Jaeger urged Elgar to make the variation a little longer.
-After some cajoling Elgar agreed, and also added an organ part.
-The new version was played for the first time at the Worcester Three Choirs Festival, with Elgar himself conducting, on 13 September 1899.
+Elgar himself.
+The initials are a paraphrase of "Edoo", his wife's name for him.
+(Note: Kennedy suggests that EDU is "no doubt derived from the German Eduard".)
+Elgar called the variation "bold and vigorous in general style":

 Final inscription

-At the end of the full score he inscribed the words "Bramo assai, poco spero, nulla chieggio".
-This is a quote from Torquato Tasso's Jerusalem Delivered, Book II, Stanza 16 (1595), albeit slightly altered from third to first person.
+At the end of the full score Elgar inscribed the words Bramo assai, poco spero, nulla chieggio.
+This is a quotation from Torquato Tasso's Jerusalem Delivered, Book II, Stanza 16 (1595), albeit slightly altered from third to first person.
 It means: "I long for much, I hope for little, I ask nothing".
 Like Elgar's own name, this sentence too can be fitted easily into the Enigma theme.